Cherreads

 "Irisviel, I see no reason to laugh."

-she replied, holding back her laughter.
+She replied, holding back her laughter.

 "But it's a bit ironic."

-She turned her face, looking directly at Lancer.
+She turned to look directly at Lancer.

 "I was a king.
 That is all."

-"But even so… his reaction was extreme."
+"But even so… his reaction was simply too extreme."

 Lancer remained still.